StreetLamb/rojak/README.md

 ### Function Schemas

 Rojak can automatically converts functions into a JSON Schema.
-For example, when using `OpenAIAgent`, Rojak uses the `function_to_json()` utils function to convert functions into JSON schema that is passed into Chat Completions `tools`.
+For example, when using `OpenAIAgent`, Rojak uses the `function_to_json()` utility function to convert functions into JSON schema that is passed into Chat Completions `tools`.

 - Docstrings are turned into the function `description`.
 - Parameters without default values are set to `required`.